 A little later the path descends and you have to cross a gentle stream.
 It's a lovely spot with oleanders that grow on your left and right, the gentle babbling of water, butterflies and birdsong.
 After the creek the path slowly climbs.
 On the opposite side there's more of the peculiar vertical rock formations emerging form the forested mountain, called los Tallones.
 The path then descends slightly and this is the end of the official walk.
 An information board tells us that we have arrived at the ruins of the mills de Los Espartiores or Repartidores on the 'Vía Pecuaria Patrite-Jimena'.
 We have now walked about 2 kilometres.
 Time for a snack, our teenagers conclude.
-There's some rocks scattered about narrow, but visible track to the left that we use as chairs.
+There's some rocks scattered about that we use as chairs.